jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-19.md

 principles, however, was not conspicuous in either.
 Conversion came to them eventually.
 But it did not come from repentance, it came in consequence of the Hungarian counter-revolution.

-Please do not think that I am accusing socialists of insincerity or that I wish to hold them up to scorn either as bad democrats or as unprincipled schemers and opportunists.
+I am not accusing socialists of insincerity.
+I am not holding them up to scorn either as bad democrats or as unprincipled schemers and opportunists.

 I fully believe, in spite of the childish Machiavellism in which some of their prophets indulge, that fundamentally most of them always have been as sincere in their professions as any other men.
 Besides, I do not believe in insincerity in social strife, for people always come to think what they